Finatext/orgu/README.md

 - R/W: Checks
 - R: Contents, Custom properties, Metadata, Pull requests

+Webhook event subscription:

+None, but set the same URL as orgu-front to enable the re-run checks feature.
+When a user clicks the "re-run" button in the Checks UI, GitHub sends `check_suite.rerequested` or `check_run.rerequested` events to the URL.

+For more details, see [docs/re-run.md](docs/re-run.md).

 ## Running orgu without AWS Lambda
 ### orgu-front server